bxlab/cmdb-quantbio/assignments/bootcamp/data_exploration_and_visualization/assignment/index.md

 ## Exercise 3

 * Use the unix `join` command to intersect the `plink.eigenvec` file with the metadata for those same samples stored in `integrated_call_samples.panel`.
 Output this joined table to a new file.
-(Read the documentation for `join`!
-Hint: you will also need `sort`.)
+(Read the documentation for `join`! **Hint:** for `join` to work, both files need to be sorted on the field you will use to join and both files also have to have the same delimiter character.)
 * Read the above file into a numpy array.
 * Use these data to color the plot of PC1 vs. PC2 according to population, superpopulation, and sex (3 separate plots).
 * Label the axes of each figure as PC1 and PC2, as appropriate.